Drakken/DEPQ/README.txt

 is_full q: whether the queue is completely filled (size q = max q)

 clear q: delete all elements from the queue (takes O(1) time)

+Make (E): creates modules for complex elements.
+It has mostly the same
+          functions as polymorphic queues (except they're not polymorphic).

+  type element = E.t: the type of elements

+  type t: the type of DEPQs

+  make max x: no comparison function required (uses E.beats).

+Typeof_Element: the type of modules that can be passed to Make

+  type t: the type of the elements in the queue

+  beats: the comparison function.
+Returns true when the first argument
+         belongs higher in the queue than the second argument.